 Don’t worry, this barbecue is not spicy, but you can make it spicy if you like.

-Will this taste like Pulled Pork taste like vinegar?
+Will this pulled pork taste like vinegar?

-I like to cook mine overnight and then you can shred it and put it back in with the little sauce we’re going to make and just let it be on warm until lunch time.
+I like to cook mine overnight and then you can shred it and put it back in with the little sauce we’re going to make and just let it be on warm until lunchtime.
 You can also store it in the fridge when you finish the last step and heat it in the microwave whenever you’re ready for it.

 Reserve two cups of the juices from the slow cooker and discard the rest.

-crushed pepper flakes…
+The crushed pepper flakes…

 Return shredded pork to the slow cooker.